 A steer wrestler uses strength and technique to wrestle a steer to the ground as quickly as possible.
 When the steer wrestler’s horse pulls even with the steer, he grasps the horns, digs his heels into the dirt and turns and lifts the steer to tip it over.
 The clock stops when the steer is on its side with all four legs pointing in the same direction

-This crowd favorite event is where aspiring young cowboys and cowgirls get six seconds of fame by busting out of the chute aboard a sheep.
+This crowd favorite event is where aspiring young cowboys and cowgirls get eight seconds of fame by busting out of the chute aboard a sheep.
 Participants are scored on their own performance and on the animal, just like the professionals.